realworldobject/smarcql/src/test/resources/input/README.md

 # Potential MARC/XML Sources for Testing

 Note that this repository doesn't include any MARC records, even for testing purposes.
-Records are available elsewhere, including the downloadable sources below.
+Records are available elsewhere, however, including the downloadable sources below.

 Download these to you local src/test/resources/input/ folder: